 Salman Khan Completes 31 Years In Industry; Shares His Childhood Picture To Thank All His Fans

-As superstar Salman Khan completes 31 years in Hindi film industry, the actor shares a super-cute picture from his childhood to thank his fans and well-wishers.
+As superstar Salman Khan completes 31 years in the Hindi film industry, the actor shares a super-cute picture from his childhood to thank his fans and well-wishers.
 Salman captioned the picture, "A bigg thank u to the Indian film industry n to every 1 who has been a part of this 31 year journey specially all my fans and well-wishers who have made this amazing journey possible."

 A bigg thank u to the Indian film industry n to every 1 who has been a part of this 31 year journey specially all my fans and well wishers who have made this amazing journey possible . . pic.twitter.com/w4XJ31FNT1— Salman Khan (@BeingSalmanKhan) August 27, 2019

 As expected, after seeing this rare picture of Salman, they were left drooling and they sent all their love to the superstar.
-Check out some of the cutest reaction on Salman's post..
+Check out some of the cutest reactions on Salman's post..

 Aakhon Ki Gustakhiyan✨ @h_hazra: "Love You Mr Khan 😘 Congratulations for ruling the industry for 31 years and gave us classics like Maine Pyaar Kiya, HAHK, HSSH, HDDCS, Tere Naam, Dabangg, Bajrangi Bhaijaan, Sultan to name a few 😘❤"